zenware/website/content/blog/_index.md

 +++
-title = "Personal Blog"
+title = "Blog"
 +++

-Hey it's some content.
+All blog posts are sorted by year.
+Enjoy your reading :smile: